 We will update our own guidance and risk assessments as soon as the government publishes detailed guidance but plan to proceed with our walks based on the headline changes published here

 Step 1b (29 March 2021)

 I’d like to reassure everyone that the safety of Freshwalkers and those we interact with on our walks is our No.1 priority.
 As you know, Freshwalks helps our community improve its physical fitness.
 It also protects mental health and provides our guests with much needed human interaction at a safe distance in these challenging times.
 Our record in 2020 was unblemished as our strict control measures ensured zero incidents of transmission across our walks.

-As of 29 March, and Step 1b in the roadmap to come out of national lockdown, the rules on social contact will change and people will not be required to stay at home.
+As of 29 March, and Step 1b in the roadmap to come out of national lockdown, the rules on social contact changed and people were no longer required to stay at home.

-Freshwalks Limited will be legally able to operate events under the following Coronavirus (COVID-19): grassroots sports guidance for the public and sport providers guidance which states:-
+Freshwalks Limited has been legally able to operate events under the following Coronavirus (COVID-19): grassroots sports guidance for the public and sport providers guidance which states:-

 “Organised sport participation events such as races and organised walks can take place outdoors and are exempt from legal gathering limits.”